php-fig/fig-standards/proposed/container.md

 - The `Psr\Container\ContainerInterface` exposes two methods : `get` and `has`.

-- `get` takes one mandatory parameter: an entry identifier.
-It MUST be a string.
+- `get` takes one mandatory parameter: an entry identifier, which MUST be a string.
-  A call to `get` can return anything (a *mixed* value), or throws a `NotFoundExceptionInterface` if the identifier is not known to the container.
+  `get` can return anything (a *mixed* value), or throw a `NotFoundExceptionInterface` if the identifier is not known to the container.
 Two successive calls to `get` with the same identifier SHOULD return the same value.
 However, depending on the `implementor` design and/or `user` configuration, different values might be returned, so